Search INDUSTRIAL LAB

 Alternating corrosion test

-Due to the ever-increasing requirements placed on components, the coatings have become increasingly high-quality - alloy coatings, zinc flake coating, flake coatings and complex coating systems with multiple nickel layers.
-Demanding coatings require demanding tests.
+Due to increasing demands to components, coatings have become increasingly high-quality, e.g. alloy layers, zinc flakes, flake coatings, and complex coating systems with multiple nickel layers.
+Sophisticated coatings require sophisticated tests.

-In the alternating corrosion test, the effective stress in the later life of the component is simulated.
-In the salt spray phase, the components are exposed to the salt solution, which wets the surfaces and crystallises in the subsequent warm-dry phase.
-The salt is then ‘activated’ again in the warm-wet phase and works on the surface of the components.
-These cycles of different stress are repeated continuously.
+The corrosion cycle test simulates the actual stress experienced by components during their subsequent service life.
+In the salt spray phase, the components are exposed to a salt solution, which wets the surfaces and crystallizes in the subsequent warm-dry phase.
+The salt is then “reactivated” in the warm-humid phase and acts on the surface of the components.
+These cycles of varying stress are repeated continuously.

 • Metallic substrates with organic layers